 The state of Rhode Island permits licensed horse racing, licensed dog racing in certain cities, and charitable or non-profit gaming (bingo, raffles, etc.) , something we discussed in greater detail on our dedicated Rhode Island gambling page.
 In addition, licensed betting of Jai alai in the city of Newport is permitted.
 The state has at least one Indian casino that features card games, slot machines, and other popular games for wagering.
 Governmental lotteries are allowed – government or state lotteries also are a form of gambling, but are governed under separate laws and operated by the state itself.
 Under current gambling laws, bookmaking and unlicensed horse races are illegal.
 In addition, online and mobile gambling is expected to be launched soon!

-- We use trusted sources such as Legal Sports Report to gather any relevant industry news.
+- We use trusted sources to gather any relevant industry news.

 - We aren’t just experts in sports betting, we have dedicated teams across the gambling sector including for casino games such as slots and have created an online roulette guide.